(We first saw one of the Fine Pair series while on holiday in Shrewsbury).

 Have given waypoints for two sets of shops with free parking which are nearby.
 You can also park directly on the main road near the cache out of season between Oct-April.
 There is also a big Pay and Display car park at Mudeford Quay behind the cache site

-You are looking for a small black container, similar to a 35mm film pot.
+You are looking for a small black nano container.
 The cache is not where the phone box and post box are but very close by.

 Here are the instructions to take you to the cache.